boygao1992/speechCollection/README.md

     - if banks and markets are not guided by the government, it's for sure an irreversible trend
 - plan
   - monetize sustainable natural resources and trade in future market
+    - average increase rate of forestry resource is 8%, even higher than high risk derivatives (~ 5.0%)
     - 14 trillion has been invested in infrastructure development in rural area over the last decade
     - the next boom spot of economy
 - challenges